SKIP TO MAIN CONTENT

 Decent Work and Economic Growth Locally

-North Texas is one of the fastest growing metropolitan regions in the United States, with more than one million people moving here since 2010.
-Sectors such as finance and insurance, business services, and transportation have created 900,000 net new jobs over the past decade.
-Even with the struggles brought on by the COVID-19 pandemic, jobs are expected to increase by over 4% in Texas over the next year.
+North Texas is one of the fastest growing metropolitan regions in the United States, with more than 170k people between 2021 and 2022 alone.
+Sectors such as finance and insurance, business services, and transportation have created over 172k more jobs in 2022.

 With a continually booming economy, it is essential that areas in North Texas remain committed to equitable growth and decent work.
 The DFW [Dallas / Fort Worth] metroplex still struggles with high levels of poverty and limited access to affordable housing.
 At UT Dallas, focusing on SDG 8 [Sustainable Development Goal 8] ensures decent, safe employment for workers while also providing students with a globally focused business education.